 Can I freeze lemon bars?

 I have 5 of these delicious Meyer lemons left.
 What should I make?
 Maybe this Iced Ginger Honey Lemon Tea?
-Give me your other suggestions in the comments below!

 Easy Meyer Lemon Bars